With grateful thanks to our sponsors

 Richard Garside – Director, Centre for Crime and Justice Studies

 It is now over two years since the reforms to probation were formally instituted.
 A series of reports have suggested a range of concerns about the effective operation of services, particularly in some of the CRC areas.
 These include a range of reports from HM Inspectorate of Probation, reports from the Public Accounts Committee and National Audit Office, two reports on the role of the voluntary sector by Clinks, concerns about the operation of Through the Gate services, an evidence review by the Justice Select Committee and the beginnings of academic research outcomes.
 It is time to review.
-The Ministry has initiated a Probation System Review which is due for publication in April 2017.
-The Justice Secretary will look at ways forward for the probation system.
-This review and what happens next is at the heart of this conference.
+The Ministry of Justice has initiated a Probation System Review with the Justice Secretary looking at ways forward for the probation system.
+This potential for this review and what happens next is at the heart of this conference.

-This Second Annual Probation Practitioners Conference will give attendees the opportunity to take stock of the Probation Review and to share lessons learned from the numerous reports and to look at what ways the probation world goes forward.
+This Second Annual Probation Practitioners Conference will give attendees the opportunity to take stock, to share lessons learned from the numerous reports and to look at what ways the probation world goes forward.
 The key speakers will focus on positive pathways for the future.

 Clearly relationship building and communication between and within the NPS, CRCs and criminal justice partners, including the key role of the voluntary sector, is of the utmost importance to ensure that probation and CRC systems can operate effectively with their partners.
 Interactive workshops will focus on innovative practice, research outcomes and professional development.